PangYuanbo/context8/COMPARISON.md

 **Context7** is ideal for developers who need quick access to official library documentation and don't mind making API calls.

-**Context8 (ErrorSolver)** is perfect for developers who want to build a personal, private, searchable knowledge base of their debugging experiences without any external dependencies.
+**Context8** is perfect for developers who want to build a personal, private, searchable knowledge base of their debugging experiences without any external dependencies.

 Both can coexist and serve complementary purposes in your development workflow!